 This sets the maximum amount of memory in bytes that a script is allowed to allocate.
 This helps prevent poorly written scripts for eating up all available memory on a server...

-Unlike say a MySQL’s key_buffer_size or innodb_buffer_pool settings, PHP’s memory_limit setting is not a storage space where multiple PHP scripts pool from or grow within.
-Rather it’s a per-script limit.
-PHP memory_limit is the amount of memory a single PHP script is allowed to consume before it’s blocked.
+Unlike, say, MySQL’s innodb_buffer_pool settings, the PHP memory_limit setting is not a storage space where multiple PHP scripts pool from or grow within.
+Rather, it’s a per-script limit.
+PHP memory_limit is the maximum amount of server memory a single PHP script is allowed to consume.
 When blocked, the resulting error output looks something like this: